Security Audit

 • Contracts of Applied Logics (ALCs) – built on a decentralized network (which does not rely on a single central server) that combines a smart contract with the front-end user interface.

-• Distributed Applications (DApps) – These are application-based codes that are in sync or in a combination with other smart contracts.
+• Distributed Applications (DApps) – These are application-based codes that are in sync or in combination with other smart contracts.

 Recent Cyberattacks on Blockchain/Smart Contracts